tektechnologies/Instructor-Prep/201/class_5.md

 - Contains a set of statments that perform a specific tasks.
 - functions usually describe a task that we do
 - it is a named piece of code.

+- eventually our function will do most of our heavy lifting for our applications.
+Functions often look similiar and do similiar things.
+For instance, database connections, even if the data base is different language, the connections often look the same, there are differences in snytax.
+Sometimes we have to write functions that have never exsisted to solve some problem or algorithm.

 ### Why do we write functions?
 - Makes code Dryer. (less copy and paste)
 - Call the code over and over.